kubernetes/community/contributors/chairs-and-techleads/README.md

 #### Awards
 There are a few times a year that Kubernetes and the larger CNCF community intentionally recognizes members of the community for certain roles and accomplishments.
-The leads@ mailing list and the slack channel will have announcements for when nominations are open.
+The leads@ mailing list and slack channel will have announcements for when nominations are open.
 - [Contributor Summit] Awards
 - [CNCF Awards]